withastro/astro.build/src/pages/blog/netlify-edge-functions.md

 });
 ```

 And that should be it!
-The next time you build, it will generate
+The next time you build, it will generate an SSR build compatible with Edge Functions, which can then be deployed with `netlify deploy`.

 ## Partnerships